aws-samples/amazon-cloudfront-log-analysis/lab1-serveless-cloudfront-log-analysis/README.md

 ### Configure Amazon S3 bucket Permission

+In this section you configure the permission for Amazon QuickSight to access the Amazon S3 bucket to read the combined logs that you generated as part of the ETL job.

 ![quicksight-manage.png](./assets/quicksight-manage.png)

 - On the Amazon QuickSight dashboard, navigate to user settings page on the top right section and click **Manage QuickSight**.